Grieving siblings often feel misunderstood or invalidated in their sibling loss. The Broken Pack™ exists to change that. ~Angela M. Dean, PsyD, FT

-On February 22, 2020, the founder, Angela Dean, received unbearable news of her brother’s unexpected death.
+On February 22, 2020, the founder, Dr. Angela Dean, received unbearable news of her brother’s unexpected death.
 She collapsed where she was standing.
 She rushed to be with her parents.
 In the days and weeks to follow, especially as the pandemic unfurled and mourning and grieving occurred in isolation, Angela felt more lost.
 She turned to books, scholarly articles, online resources, her training as a psychologist*, her colleagues, and her own therapist.
 However, few resources or supports felt sufficient.
 As she gathered information from others who had suffered sibling loss before her, Angela realized that her experience was not unique and yet, she felt alone.
 Despite well-meaning loved ones, Angela learned first-hand what it meant to be a disenfranchised mourner.

-In her healing journey and in talking to many people like you – and like her- that had a sibling loss, Angela felt driven to do more.
+In her grieving journey and in talking to many people like you – and like her- that had a sibling loss, Angela felt driven to do more.
 In time, she felt compelled and passionate to develop The Broken Pack™ with a vision to support others who have lost and who will lose a sibling to death.

 So, why is it called The Broken Pack™?

 A core belief of Angela’s and of The Broken Pack™ is that all of our stories are different and our needs may widely vary.
 Despite these differences, she also wanted to honor her brother in this work.
 Her brother very much loved wolves.
 He drew them from a young age and collected figurines, artwork, and all information related to wolves.